bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/security-best-practices-for-apps.md

 Does your team:

-* Logs capture the appropriate level of detail for each of these event categories:
+* Retain logs that capture the appropriate level of detail for each of these event categories:
   * Web Access?
   * Error?
   * System?